NCI-MATCH Trial (Molecular Analysis for Therapy Choice)

 As researchers learn more about matching people with treatment based on the genetic changes in their cancer, we will continue to make progress against cancer.

-NCI-MATCH is supported by NCI and is coordinated by the ECOG-ACRIN Cancer Research Group.
-Personnel from NCI, ECOG-ACRIN, and the other adult trial groups in the NCI-supported National Clinical Trials Network (NCTN)—the Alliance for Clinical Trials in Oncology, NRG Oncology Group, and SWOG—have collaborated in the development of NCI-MATCH.
-The NCTN includes researchers, physicians, and health care professionals at public and private institutions across the United States.
+NCI-MATCH was supported by NCI and coordinated by the ECOG-ACRIN Cancer Research Group.
+Personnel from NCI, ECOG-ACRIN, and the other adult trial groups in the NCI-supported National Clinical Trials Network (NCTN)—the Alliance for Clinical Trials in Oncology, NRG Oncology Group, and SWOG—collaborated in the development of NCI-MATCH.
+The NCTN includes researchers, physicians, and healthcare professionals at public and private institutions across the United States.
 They conduct clinical trials on all types of adult cancers.

-In addition to the institutions belonging to the NCTN, NCI-MATCH will be open to all institutions and sites that participate in the NCI Community Oncology Research Program (NCORP).
+In addition to the institutions belonging to the NCTN, NCI-MATCH was open to all institutions and sites that participate in the NCI Community Oncology Research Program (NCORP).